 Water Damage from Grey Water

 Not all greywater can be reused or repurposed.
-For example, water that enters your home from a flood but does not contain sewage is also referred to as greywater by companies like Roto-Rooter that are in the water cleanup / water restoration business.
+For example, water that enters your home from a flood but does not contain sewage is also referred to as greywater by companies like Roto-Rooter that are in the water damage cleanup / water damage restoration business.
 Flood by greywater can be caused by a weather event, an overflowing plumbing fixture or appliance or even a broken pipe.
 This type of greywater can saturate carpeting, furniture and drywall.
-It must be pumped out of a room or extracted using vacuum systems before drying equipment is put in place in the course of a water cleanup job.
+It must be pumped out of a room or extracted using vacuum systems before drying equipment is put in place in the course of a water damage cleanup job.